TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/06 Token Matches.md

 **Need something specific?** If a metaset has more than one moveset for a Pokémon, you can specify with a dash (*[pokemon]-[moveset],...*)

-Find out more about each metaset in the full [**full PBR Guide**](https://docs.google.com/spreadsheets/d/1tLIOaxOXgi0zRWlskkAhgyVfUivdrMaYmSIcM0dFVW8/edit#gid=1127521972).
+Find out more about each metaset in the [**full PBR Guide**](https://docs.google.com/spreadsheets/d/1Y37Yl348uS8cV3bhdxOHB2MbECcEP4SKUejgXrkl1ZU).

 Need some help?
 You can use the [**TPP Visualizer**](http://chfoo.github.io/fogchamp) to build your matches!